As you hit the last trimester of pregnancy, you’ll probably start to wonder what you can do to make your labour shorter and easier.

-Well, the way you sit, work, and even the way you travel, all have an important part to play in your labour.
+Well, did you know the way you sit, work, and even the way you travel, all have an important part to play in your labour?

 How does a posterior position affect labour?